What Role Should Compliance Play in ESG?

 Regulators and many other stakeholders are intently focused on how financial institutions address environmental, social and governance (ESG) matters.
 Within financial institutions, boards of directors, executive management and much of the C-suite are weighing in on the ESG strategy and approach.
 Chief compliance officers (CCOs), though, have been remarkedly silent.
 This void raises the obvious question “What role should Compliance play in ESG?”

-Compliance officers are no strangers to managing complexity in global regulatory requirements and implementing multijurisdictional programs.
+Compliance officers are no strangers to managing complexity in global regulatory requirements and implementing multijurisdictional programmes.

 Regulatory scrutiny and enforcement action regarding promotional practices have increased in many jurisdictions, with greenwashing being an obvious target.
 Compliance, as part of its business-as- usual monitoring activities, will need to integrate ESG considerations.
 For example, the scope of marketing and sales communications will expand beyond ensuring that disclosures are not misleading and are supported by appropriate records to evaluating ESG-related claims.
 This broader scope will include ensuring that there are no instances of greenwashing and that messaging is supported by fact and aligns with associated regulatory- based disclosures.